 - Enjoy with so many toppings

-- Great for making ahead - stores well in the fridge
+- Great for making ahead - stores well in the fridge, though I seem to over eat these

-Rolled oats are naturally gluten-free, however, they should be certified “gluten-free” (affiliate link) as some processing/handling facilities also handle gluten products.
+Rolled oats are naturally gluten-free, however, they should be certified “gluten-free” as some processing/handling facilities also handle gluten products.
 You can use quick oats also.

-Sorghum flour is a gluten-free flour that is great in these gluten-free oat pancakes, they help them have a cake-like texture.
+Sorghum flour is a gluten-free flour that is great in these gluten-free vegan banana oat pancakes, which helps to create a thick light cake-like fluffy texture.

-Sorghum flour is usually found in your gluten-free aisle or online (affiliate link).
+Sorghum flour is usually found in your gluten-free aisle or buy sorghum flour online.
 Sorghum is an ancient grain boasting a good amount of nutrients.

 I fluffed, scooped and leveled the measuring cup to measure the sorghum flour.

-Medium ripe bananas are best, as they are naturally sweet.
+Ripe medium-sized bananas are best, as they are naturally sweet.
 Simply peel, break apart into small chunks and add directly into the food processor.
+I love using ripe bananas in baking, one of my favorite recipes is this gf banana bread.

 Pure vanilla extract helps to boost the flavor of these gluten-free pancakes.